obsidian-community/obsidian-hub/04 - Examples & Showcases/Vaults/PARA Starter Kit.md

 - Any ancilliary tools?
 %%

-It’s a full vault to explore around and some of the methodology for [[P.A.R.A.]] and how to get started for yourself.
+It’s a full vault to explore around and some of the methodology for [[PARA|P.A.R.A.]] and how to get started for yourself.

 ## Download